Thomas Massie: Other

 In October 2019, Massie criticized the jail sentence for Maria Butina, a Russian citizen who pleaded guilty to conspiring to act as a foreign agent in the United States.
 Butina had sought to infiltrate the National Rifle Association of America in order to influence a more favorable U.S. foreign policy towards Russia.
 Massie described her jail sentence as motivated by Russophobia.
-In August 2019, Massie said that former FBI Director James Comey should be put in prison instead of Butina.
+In August 2019, Massie said that former FBI director James Comey should be put in prison instead of Butina.

-In September 2020, Massie said Kyle Rittenhouse, who was charged (but later found not guilty) with first-degree intentional homicide after shooting two people at a protest following the shooting of Jacob Blake in Kenosha, Wisconsin, had shown "incredible restraint", noting that Rittenhouse "didn't empty a magazine into a crowd."
+In September 2020, after Kyle Rittenhouse was charged with first-degree intentional homicide for his role in the Kenosha unrest shooting, Massie defended him, saying Rittenhouse showed "incredible restraint and presence and situational awareness", with Massie arguing that Rittenhouse did not fire indiscriminately into a crowd and stopped shooting when people showed "retreat or nonaggression".
+Rittenhouse, who shot three people, two fatally, was later acquitted of all charges.

-Massie describes himself as a constitutional conservative and libertarian.
 He believes in intellectual property and thinks it is necessary for incentivizing innovation.
 Massie has remarked that this is one of the areas where he is not a libertarian.

-Massie is a part of a small group of Republicans who voted against a House resolution reaffirming commitment to the orderly and peaceful transfer of power in the United States under democratic principles.
-He was also one of seven Republicans who did not support their colleagues' efforts to challenge the results of the 2020 presidential election on January 6, 2021; these seven signed a letter that, while giving credence to unsubstantiated election fraud allegations made by President Donald Trump, said Congress did not have the authority to influence the election's outcome.
+He was one of seven Republicans who did not support their colleagues' efforts to challenge the results of the 2020 presidential election on January 6, 2021; these seven signed a letter that, while giving credence to unsubstantiated election fraud allegations made by President Donald Trump, said Congress did not have the authority to influence the election's outcome.

 In June 2021, Massie was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 Also in June 2021, he was one of 14 House Republicans to vote against legislation to establish June 19, or Juneteenth (officially named "Juneteenth National Independence Day"), as a federal holiday.
-He said he "fully support[ed] creating a day to celebrate the abolition of slavery" but opposed its being named "Independence Day."
+He said he "fully support[ed] creating a day to celebrate the abolition of slavery" but opposed its being named "Independence Day".